The board of directors consists of experienced members from the biotechnology industry.

 Johan Evenäs received a PhD in biophysical chemistry at LTH and carried out post-doctoral studies within NMR structural biology at Univ. of Toronto (1999-2001).
 He was then recruited to AstraZeneca where he was a highly rated projects and chemistry leader in early drug projects covering both internal resources and external (outsourcing).
 Johan was also Secretary of the global patent Committee for Airway & Inflammation.
 He has complemented his scientific knowledge and professional experience with courses in leadership, entrepreneurship, finance, marketing, and trade & and intellectual property law.
 Johan has 19 scientific articles and is co-inventor on three patents.
 He is CEO of RGD since its launch in 2011.

-Søren Nielsen, MD, dr.med., has held full professorships at Faculty of Health Sciences at Aarhus University and at Aalborg University since 1997.
+Søren Nielsen, MD, has held full professorships at the Faculty of Health Sciences at Aarhus University and at Aalborg University since 1997.
 He is one of the world’s leading scientists in the field of cellular/molecular biology, physiological and pathological studies of aquaporins, sodium channels and transporters with more than 380 articles published.
-He brings to 2A Pharma also invaluable business knowledge through his experience with Action Pharma where he was co-founder and Executive (CEO 2001-2010, COO 2010-2012) and raised EUR 30 million to conduct clinical trials (Phase 2a & 2b) with AP214 – a candidate for acute renal failure – in Europe and the United States.
+He brings also invaluable business knowledge to Apoglyx, through his experience with Action Pharma where he was co-founder and Executive (CEO 2001-2010, COO 2010-2012) and raised EUR 30 million to conduct clinical trials (Phase 2a & 2b) with AP214 – a candidate for acute renal failure – in Europe and the United States.
 AP214 was acquired in May 2012 by Abbott, Chicago (~ $ 110 million).
 For his research, he has received several awards, including the Novo Nordisk Prize, the Novo Nordisk Foundation 2009.
 He is CEO of 2A Pharma AB.

 Prof. Per Kjellbom, PhD, Biochemistry and Structural biology, Lund University Prof. Kjellbom holds a PhD in plant biochemistry, LU since 1987.
 He performed postdoctoral studies at the Salk Institute for Biological Studies, La Jolla, California, United States (1987-1989).
 He is head of Division since 2010 for Biochemistry & structural biology at Lund University, and member of the Swedish National Committee for Molecular Biosciences at the Royal Academy of Sciences.
 Professor Kjellbom is a world leader in aquaporin-research and has over 60 scientific articles.
 He has previously been the CEO of Hydrogene Lund AB, a small biotechnology company focused on the commercial application of knowledge relating to aquaporin in biotechnology and medicine.